infinum/accessibility-mobile-standards/docs/features/features_android.md

 :green_circle: **Switch access**

-The Switch Access application lets you interact with your Android device using one or more switches or a keyboard instead of the touchscreen.
+The Switch Access application lets you interact with your Android device using one or more switches or a keyboard instead of a touchscreen.
 Switch Access is primarily designed to help users with limited dexterity.

 **>> How it works <<**